txthinking/nami/readme.md

 ### Why

-There are already many package managers, more are centralized and often outdated software.
+There are already many package managers, more are centralized and often provide outdated softwares.
 Nami is a decentralized binary package manager, she allows software authors to publish their software anywhere.
 No longer have to worry about users downloading outdated software.